-There are 73 scholarships available for pursuing their Graduate School Degree as of December 2025.
-You can find dozens of Graduate School Degree scholarships available for high school senior, college, post-graduate, high school junior, high school freshman, high school sophomore, and college seniors.
-Some prominent Graduate School Degree scholarships for students include the LULAC Honors Awards Scholarship, the NAEd/Spencer Dissertation Fellowship Program Scholarship, and the SuperMoney's Financial Literacy Scholarship.
-You can find Graduate School Degree scholarships for pursuing your graduate school, doctoral, undergraduate, bachelor's, four-year, community college, junior college, or two-year.
+There are 73 scholarships available for pursuing their Graduate School Degree as of March 2026.
+You can find dozens of Graduate School Degree scholarships available for post-graduate, high school senior, college, high school junior, high school freshman, and high school sophomores.
+Some prominent Graduate School Degree scholarships for students include the California Latino Legislative Caucus Foundation Scholarship Program, the Law Offices of Daniel Kim Scholarship, and the HANA Scholarship.
+You can find Graduate School Degree scholarships for pursuing your graduate school, four-year, undergraduate, two-year, or community college.

-You can find scholarship financial aid for your Graduate School Degree by using a scholarship search engine like Scholarships That Work, which has 73 Graduate School Degree scholarships with an average award amount of $4,418.
-You can also find scholarships to pursue a Graduate School Degree by inquiring with organizations that offer Graduate School Degree scholarships, like the League of United Latin American Citizens, the National Academy of Education, the SuperMoney, or the Alder Graduate School of Education.
+You can find scholarship financial aid for your Graduate School Degree by using a scholarship search engine like Scholarships That Work, which has 73 Graduate School Degree scholarships with an average award amount of $3,988.
+You can also find scholarships to pursue a Graduate School Degree by inquiring with organizations that offer Graduate School Degree scholarships, like the Alder Graduate School of Education, the Law Offices of Daniel Kim, the United Methodist Church, or the Hispanic Scholarship Fund (HSF).

 To apply for your Graduate School Degree, you will need to fill out the scholarship application form on the scholarship page.
-For four of these scholarships, you will need to submit an essay.
+For three of these scholarships, you will need to submit an essay.
 Several Graduate School Degree scholarships require a resume, and a few awards require letters of recommendation.
-The GPA requirements for Graduate School Degree scholarships vary between a 2.5 and 3.5 minimum GPA, while the SAT and ACT requirements vary between a 1100 and 1100 minimum SAT.
-ACT requirements for Graduate School Degree scholarships vary between a 23 and 23 minimum ACT.
-One Graduate School Degree scholarships require nomination from a teacher or coach.
+The GPA requirements for Graduate School Degree scholarships vary between a 2.5 and 3.5 minimum GPA.

-Yes, there is one scholarship specifically for minority students who want to pursue their Graduate School Degree.
-Applicants who identify as Hispanic are eligible for these scholarships, like the LULAC Honors Awards Scholarship.
+Yes, there are three scholarships specifically for minority students who want to pursue their Graduate School Degree.
+Applicants who identify as Hispanic, Asian, or Native American or Alaska Native are eligible for these scholarships, like the Law Offices of Daniel Kim Scholarship, the HANA Scholarship, and the California Latino Legislative Caucus Foundation Scholarship Program.

 All students pursuing their Graduate School Degree are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Graduate School Degree scholarships may vary, so be sure to read the scholarship listing carefully.
-One scholarship for Graduate School Degree is specifically open to applicants who identify as Hispanic students.
-One scholarship Graduate School Degree scholarships is religious-affiliated awards for Protestant students.
-Of these scholarships, two require community service participation.
+Three scholarships for Graduate School Degree are specifically open to applicants who identify as Hispanic, Asian, or Native American or Alaska Native students.
+One scholarship Graduate School Degree scholarships is religious-affiliated awards for Methodist students.
+There are two scholarships Graduate School Degree scholarships for disabled students with spinal cord injury or sci.
 Also, there are two Graduate School Degree scholarships specifically for applicants who identify as women or female.
+Non-traditional students, such as adult learners, can apply for one Graduate School Degree scholarships specifically open to non-traditional applicants.

 Scholarships by Major